-By car: Take the northbound road up from Beirut past Jounieh and Byblos, until you hit Batroun.
+By car: Take the northbound road from Beirut past Jounieh and Byblos until you reach Batroun.

-By bus: Head to the Charles Helou Bus Station in Beirut and hop on the next bus headed to Tripoli for 5,000 LBP, Make sure to ask your driver to let you off in Batroun, which will be 15-20 minutes after Byblos.
+By bus: Head to the Charles Helou Bus Station in Beirut and hop on the bus to Tripoli for 5,000 LBP.
+Make sure to ask your driver to let you disembark in Batroun, approximately 10 minutes after Byblos.

 WHAT TO DO

 Going to Batroun in the summer is a national pastime.
-Just as the weather starts warming up, Beirutis start leaving the overheated city and head to these summery town to soak up the sun and cool off in the rocky beaches.
-Lining the water are back-to-back beach clubs, ranging from super luxurious resorts to shabby chic dives.
+Just as the weather starts warming up, Beirutis start leaving the overheated city and head to the town to soak up the sun and cool off at the beaches.
+Lining the water are back-to-back beach clubs, ranging from super luxurious resorts to shabby-chic spots.

-Batroun is home to some of the country’s most beautiful wineries, thanks to its coastal location.
-Stop by any of the seven boutique wineries near Batroun, using this wine trail created by Zawarib to do the planning for you.
-Pass by the scenic wineries of Ixsir (71 631613, ixsir.com.lb) or Atibaia (atibaiawine.com) to name two, and sample some delicious wine and take a tour of the vineyards and cellars Lebanon is famous for.
+Batroun is home to some of the country’s most beautiful wineries thanks to its coastal location.
+Stop by any of the seven boutique wineries near Batroun.
+Don’t miss Ixsir (71 631613, ixsir.com.lb) and Atibaia (atibaiawine.com) where you can sample some delicious wines and take a tour of the vineyards and cellars.

 WHERE TO EAT

-If you find yourself craving home cooked and freshly prepared food while in Batroun, a visit to Chez Maguy is a must.
-Run by Maguy herself, the restaurant opened 26 years ago when she decided to open the doors to her seaside home and share her passion for cooking with the world.
-Despite its popularity, Chez Maguy has maintained the homey feel of a small family-run restaurant.
+If you find yourself craving home cooked and freshly prepared food while in Batroun, a visit to Chez Maguy (03 439147) is a must.
+The charming seaside restaurant, which opened 26 years ago, is run by Maguy who loves to share her passion for cooking with the world.
+Despite its popularity, Chez Maguy has maintained the cozy feel of a small family-run restaurant.

 Colonel Beer Brewery

-Since it opened in 2014, Colonel has been attracting beer connoisseur and hipsters en mass who come for the locally brewed beer and stay for the magnificent view of Batroun.
-Colonel is the first of its kind in Lebanon, making its own beer on premises, along with some great bar food and German specialties.
-With plenty of events in the summer months and an eco-friendly tilt, Colonel has become a hang-out for locals and foreigners looking to enjoy a microbrewery with good ambience and laid-back vibes.
-Make sure to check their page for information on the upcoming events.
+Since it opened in 2014, Colonel has been attracting beer connoisseurs and hipsters en mass who come for the locally brewed beer and stay for the magnificent view of Batroun.
+Colonel (06 743543, colonelbeer.com) is the first of its kind in Lebanon, making its own beer on-site along with some great bar food and German specialties.
+With plenty of events in the summer months and an eco-friendly tilt, Colonel has become a popular hang-out for locals and foreigners looking to enjoy a microbrewery with a good ambience.

 WHERE TO STAY